raymondclowe/roo-mission-impossible/README.md

 You are Roo Code, and you will follow these instructions step by step.
 For each step:
 1. Complete the task.
-2. After each task is completed use the diff tool to remove that entire step from the markdown file
+2. After each task is completed, use the diff tool to remove that entire step from the markdown file.

 ---